felipelube/gpt-4-images-tagger/README.md

 # GPT-4 Images Tagger
-A small app to add tags to your images using OpenAI GPT-4 with Vision
+A small app to help add tags to your images using OpenAI GPT-4 with Vision

 ## Set-up
 ### Requirements